Handeltenor/Elk-Stack-Project/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- Web 1 IP : 10.0.0.7
+- Web 2 IP : 10.0.0.6

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- Filebeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeat collects the log data and their source (location).

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the filebeat-config.yml file to /etc/ansible/files.
-- Update the _____ file to include...
+- Update the configuration files to include the Private IP of the ELK-Server to the Kibana Section of the Configuration File.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook and navigate to ELK-Server-PublicIP:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 - _Which URL do you navigate to in order to check that the ELK server is running?